nicercode/2016-02-01-ResBaz/lessons/60-shell/index.md

 pwd
 ~~~

 We're now in the `usr/` directory.
-Now change to `bin/`
+We can change to the `bin` subdirectory using the relative path:

 ~~~
 cd bin
 ~~~

-This is the same as doing:
+Or the absolute path:

 ~~~
 cd /usr/bin
 ~~~

-from **anywhere**.
+The absolute path will work from anywhere.
+The relative path is shorter.

-**List all the files in this directory**
+**List all the files in your home directory**

 ~~~
+cd ~
-$ ls
+ls
 Applications    Documents   Dropbox     Library     Music       Public      Desktop     Downloads         Movies      Pictures
 ~~~

 When you enter the `ls` command lists the contents of the current directory. `ls` is extremely useful both for beginners and experts. `ls` can not only list the current directory contents but also contents from anywhere without changing working directories.

-e.g.
+For example:

 ~~~
-ls /usr
+ls /Desktop
 ~~~

-or even multiple directories at once
+Or even multiple directories at once:

 ~~~
 ls ~ /usr